 Along with the problems associated with reduced market competition, there are several other challenges to implementation of the Forum Vision.
 First, there are indications that market forces and the regulatory environment have caused Californians, particularly in the employer-sponsored insurance market, to turn away from HMOs-the product that has been most associated with integrated care systems and risk-based payment.
-For example, commercial enrollment in non-Kaiser HMOs dropped by 20% between 2004 and 2009.176 Some employers have grown skeptical about the ability of HMOs to contain costs more effectively than other insurance products.
-Surveys of California employers indicate that HMO premiums increased at an average annual rate of 9.7% between 2001 and 2011, while PPO premiums increased at a slightly lower rate of 9.0%.177 It is important to note, however, that because HMOs tend to have more generous benefit designs than PPOs, it is difficult to compare total cost growth between the two product types.
+For example, commercial enrollment in non-Kaiser HMOs dropped by 20% between 2004 and 2009.
+Some employers have grown skeptical about the ability of HMOs to contain costs more effectively than other insurance products.
+Surveys of California employers indicate that HMO premiums increased at an average annual rate of 9.7% between 2001 and 2011, while PPO premiums increased at a slightly lower rate of 9.0%.
+It is important to note, however, that because HMOs tend to have more generous benefit designs than PPOs, it is difficult to compare total cost growth between the two product types.
 Nonetheless, some employers who had expected HMOs to deliver lower annual premium increases are now turning to high-deductible PPOs.
 Many believe that this trend will continue, especially since the new fees on health plans included in the ACA are estimated to result in a 3-4% premium differential between insured and self-funded plans.
 That fact is likely to encourage employers to self-fund PPO plans rather than purchase fully insured HMO plans.

-178,179 have found it difficult to compete against new highdeductible PPO plans.
+HMO plans also tend to have rich benefit packages with minimal cost sharing, partly due to tradition and partly due to regulations.
+As employers seek to control their employees' healthcare expenditures, HMOs have found it difficult to compete against new highdeductible PPO plans.
 Developing HMO plans with higher deductibles and other cost-sharing mechanisms has been administratively challenging, as the traditional delegated model HMO does not have the infrastructure in place to adjudicate claims involving deductibles and coinsurance.
 These plans have not been widely adopted by consumers, who may view rich HMO plan benefits as the tradeoff for the closed networks and prior authorization requirements of HMOs.